-Born and raised in Hong Kong and currently in the UK, Jennifer Wong is a writer, researcher, and translator.
-Her works have appeared in The Rialto, Magma Poetry, The North, Oxford Poetry, Morning Star, New Wales Review, Frogmore Papers, Warwick Review, TATE ETC, Cha, QLRS (Quarterly Literary Review of Singapore) and her translation has featured in Poetry Review.
-Her poems have been included in anthologies such as Wretched Strangers: Transnational Poetry anthology edited by Agnes Lehoczky, Project Boast anthology edited by Alyson Hallett and Rachel Bentham, The Birdbook: Saltwater and Shore anthology edited by Jon Stone and Kirsten Irving (Sidekick Books, 2016), Eight Hong Kong Poets (Chameleon Press, 2016), Lung Jazz: Young British Poets (Cinnamon Press 2012), World Record: An Anthology (Bloodaxe Books 2012) and Outloud Too (MCCM Creations 2014), Becoming Poets: The Asian English Experience edited by Agnes Lam (Peter Lang 2014).
+Born and raised in Hong Kong, Jennifer Wong is a writer, researcher, and translator.
+Her works have appeared or are forthcoming in The Rialto, Magma Poetry, The North, Oxford Poetry, Prairie Schooner, Cha, Voice & Verse, World Literature Today and her translation has featured in Poetry Review, Modern Poetry in Translation and Pathlight.
+Her poems have been included in anthologies such as Wretched Strangers: Transnational Poetry anthology (Boiler House Press, 2018), Project Boast anthology, The Birdbook: Saltwater and Shore (Sidekick Books, 2016), Eight Hong Kong Poets (Chameleon Press, 2016), Lung Jazz: Young British Poets (Cinnamon Press 2012), World Record: An Anthology (Bloodaxe Books 2012), Outloud Too (MCCM Creations 2014) and Becoming Poets: The Asian English Experience (Peter Lang 2014).

 Wong studied English at University College, Oxford and received an MA in creative writing at the University of East Anglia (UEA).
-She is completing a funded PhD in poetry and poetics at Oxford Brookes University.
-She has taught as an Associate Lecturer in Creative Writing at Oxford Brookes, and led an international online course on multiculturalism in contemporary poetry at Poetry School.
-She has also taught creative writing courses at City Lit.
+She has a PhD in creative writing from Oxford Brookes University where she teaches part-time as Associate Lecturer in Creative Writing.
+She has also taught at Poetry School and City Lit in London.

-She is now working on her next collection.
+She is now working on her next collection and her first novel.